collective/Products.RichDocument/README.txt

 Install in the usual way, using the QuickInstaller or Plone's Add/Remove Products control panel.

-You must first install SimpleAttachment 1.1, then RichDocument.

-This version works with Plone 3.0 only.
+This version works with Plone 3 and 4 only.
 Version 2.0 works with 2.1 and 2.5.
 Version 1.0 works with Plone 2.0.

 Please see the `Installing an Add-on Product`_ tutorial for more